Palisan is a shrub or small tree,

 small, rounded clusters.
 Fruit is pendant and orange-red, containing

-compressed, about 7.5 mm long.
+compressed, about 7.5 millimeters long.

-In primary forests at
+- Found in primary forests at

 Bark, wood, fruit